mylk/tools/README.md

 - qr-generator.py
   Generates a QR code for the given string and opens it on Firefox.

+- passterm
+  A passmenu clone for the terminal, to temporarily copy passwords to clipboard using pass.

 - pinguntil.sh
   Pings the given IP address until it's rechable.